SHAHCoinvip/shahcoin/doc/security-measures.md

    - 33% weight in difficulty adjustment

 2. **Scrypt** (ALGO_SCRYPT = 1)
-   - Memory-hard algorithm used by Litecoin
+   - Memory-hard algorithm used by SHAHCOIN
    - GPU-friendly, ASIC-resistant
    - 33% weight in difficulty adjustment